 Recently, a video published on Vine by Logan Gendizzle went viral.
-The video claims to show what the guitar strings look like up close while the author is playing Weezer’s “Say it Ain’t So”.
-The result is pretty spectacular, it got tons of shares and likes… and it’s fake.
-The good news is that reality is even cooler.
+The video claims to show what guitar strings look like up close while the author is playing Weezer’s “Say it Ain’t So”.
+The video is pretty spectacular, it got tons of shares and likes… and it’s completely fake.
+The good news is that reality is much cooler.

 Guitar Strings and Reality

 As anyone who plays the guitar or knows the basic physics of strings could tell, guitar strings just don’t vibrate like that.
-Just to be extra sure, the guys at Science Alert contacted Joe Wolfe, physics and acoustics expert from UNSW Science in Sydney, Australia.
+Just to be completely sure, the writers over at Science Alert contacted Joe Wolfe, a physics and acoustics expert from UNSW Science in Sydney, Australia.
 According to Wolfe, what we’re seeing is “almost certainly an artefact of a moderately slow camera”.
-He said:
+He explained:

 “From the two frets in view, we can see that the whole field of view of the camera is only a few centimetres in the foreground.
 From this and the movie, we would naively deduce that the largest amplitude waves on the strings had wavelengths of only a centimetre or so.
 In reality, the waves with these wavelengths will have very small amplitudes, and the large amplitude vibrations will have wavelengths of tens of centimetres,” he explains.

-So why then do we see things like this?
+So then what resulted in the phenomenon captured in the video?
 The key lies in the way the camera films the movement.

 “The camera does not record all points in a picture at the same time – it scans across in lines from side to side (or sometimes top to bottom) until it has recorded a whole picture.